mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

     If you are using an earlier version of Mattermost, `follow our documentation </upgrade/upgrading-mattermost-server.html>`__ to upgrade to Mattermost v8.0.1 or later.

 3. Go to **System Console > Plugins > Plugin Management > Upload Plugin**, and upload the plugin binary you downloaded in the previous step.
 4. Go to **System Console > Plugins > Plugin Management**.
-In the **Installed Plugins** section, scroll to **MS Teams Sync**, and select **Enable Plugin**.
+In the **Installed Plugins** section, scroll to **MS Teams Connector**, and select **Enable Plugin**.

 Configure how users will connect accounts
 ------------------------------------------

 Mattermost admins can configure Mattermost to automatically prompt users to connect their Mattermost user account to their Microsoft Teams user account on login.

-1. Go to **System Console > Plugins > MS Teams Sync**.
+1. Go to **System Console > Plugins > MS Teams Connector**.
 2. Enable **Enforce connected accounts** to prompt users to connect if they haven't done so.
 3. (Optional) Enable **Allow to temporarily skip connect user** to allow users to skip the connection prompt temporarily.
 Users are prompted on refresh and login.

 Configure the plugin
 --------------------

 Additional configuration settings are available for this plugin.
-See the `MS Teams Sync plugin configuration settings </configure/plugins-configuration-settings.html#ms-teams-sync>`__ documentation for details.
+See the `MS Teams Connector plugin configuration settings </configure/plugins-configuration-settings.html#ms-teams-sync>`__ documentation for details.

 Get started with the plugin
 ---------------------------

-See our `collaborate using Mattermost for MS Teams </channels/collaborate-using-mattermost-for-microsoft-teams>`__ documentation for details on how to collaborate across both Mattermost and Microsoft Teams at the same time.
+See our `collaborate using Mattermost for MS Teams Connector </channels/collaborate-using-mattermost-for-microsoft-teams>`__ documentation for details on how to collaborate across both Mattermost and Microsoft Teams at the same time.

 Troubleshooting
 ---------------